 Red-breasted Sapsucker

-The red-breasted sapsucker is also a tiny bird with a black and red chest.
+The Red-breasted Sapsucker is a small bird notable for its black and red chest.
 These birds are easy to see in North American countries like Canada and Mexico.
 Sapsuckers have a red and black chest and a white patch between the beak and their eyes, which add to their beauty.
 If we describe the appearance of this bird, it is almost 9 inches and 54 grams in weight.
 Its wingspan is can spread up to 16 inches, which is nearly double.

-The ruby-throated hummingbird has a green body with black feathers and is a small bird like other hummingbirds.
+The Ruby-throated Hummingbird has a green body with black feathers and is similar in size to other hummingbirds.
 Its throat is a little longer and consists of a red and black color combination.

 Like other family members, males and females are not challenging to recognize, as the males are not very brightly colored.
 They breed in the eastern areas before traveling to the south.
 Hummingbirds with ruby throats are easy to discover in flowers and plants that are a good food source.
 On the other hand, they also eat insects to live.